CEO Spotlight: Santa Claus

 What is your role at the firm?
 Please explain what you do.

-And somehow I’m also responsible for customer relations, which is a nightmare because nobody reads the terms and conditions.
-“Nice or Naughty” isn’t subjective, people—it’s a legally binding behavioral contract.
+I'm the CEO but more like the Chief Logistics Officer of the largest one-night delivery operation in human history.
+I manage global supply chain coordination, real-time route optimization across multiple time zones, and an aging fleet of reindeer that frankly should have been replaced a century ago.
+Rudolph's nose is starting to dim, and Prancer and Dancer are going through an ugly divorce.
+I also handle customer relations, which is a nightmare because nobody reads the terms and conditions.
+"Nice or Naughty" isn't subjective, people; it's a legally binding behavioral contract.
 Now I’m dealing with discrimination lawsuits.
-Hey—if you are naughty, you are naughty.
-It’s not negotiable!
+Hey now, if you are naughty, you are naughty, it’s not negotiable!
 Look in the mirror.
 It’s easy to fix… GET NICE!

 What do you like best about your role at the firm?